The Calibrated Filter Hypothesis

 Abstract

 Epistemic status.
 The cross-scale synthesis rests on established research programs and is offered with corresponding confidence.
 The cosmological extension is a working hypothesis with explicit commitments.
-The integration, the substrate-continuity trap, and the decentralization argument are the paper’s main contributions and its most speculative claims; limits and disanalogies are flagged throughout.
+The integration, the substrate-continuity trap, and the decentralization argument are the paper’s principal contributions and its most speculative claims; limits and disanalogies are flagged throughout.
 Following Korzybski: a map is useful because it shares structure with its territory, but no map is ever the territory.
 These documents are maps.

 The map is not the territory.
 These documents are maps.